September 20, 2019

 She continued her disciplined approach to recovery and within six weeks was biking 30 miles.

 Life Beyond Cancer

-Two years out, Peggy is feeling great, in remission from both breast and lung cancer, and delaying retirement to embark on a new professional opportunity.
-She is as active as ever, grateful to her supportive family, friends and the team at the Ann B. Barshinger Cancer Institute.
+Two years after her surgery, Peggy was feeling great, in remission from both breast and lung cancer, and delaying retirement to embark on a new professional opportunity.
+She was as active as ever, grateful to her supportive family, friends and the team at the Ann B. Barshinger Cancer Institute.

 She continues to get periodic scans and follows up with her care teams regularly.

-“Dr. Worth says my lung capacity is 98 percent.
-She has to look hard to even see that a lobe is missing,” smiles Peggy, as she eagerly anticipates her next chapter.
+“My lung capacity is now 98 percent.
+Doctors tell me they have to look hard to even see that a lobe is missing,” smiles Peggy, as she eagerly anticipates her next chapter.